SamiNakouzi/YAMADA/README.md

 **pert_t_coh** and **pert_t_inc** are **lists** who's element define at what time each perturbation spikes independently.

-Then perturbations are defined like the following:
+Then perturbations are by functions, they have to be interpolated as the following example:
 ```python
 def perturbate_inc(t , dt, bits, pert_timing, neg_pulse = False):
     samples_t = t